lionelsamrat10/Deep-Learning-A-to-Z/README.md

 </p>

 ## Types Of Neural Networks
-### 1 a.
-Artificial Neural Network (ANN) ✅ [Google Colab File Available here](https://github.com/lionelsamrat10/machine-learning-a-to-z/blob/main/Deep%20Learning/Artificial%20Neural%20Network%20(ANN)/ANN%20For%20Classification/artificial_neural_network_for_classification_samrat.ipynb)
+### 1. Artificial Neural Network (ANN) ✅ [Google Colab File Available here](https://github.com/lionelsamrat10/machine-learning-a-to-z/blob/main/Deep%20Learning/Artificial%20Neural%20Network%20(ANN)/ANN%20For%20Classification/artificial_neural_network_for_classification_samrat.ipynb)

 <p>
 Artificial neural networks (ANNs) or connectionist systems are computing systems inspired by the biological neural networks that constitute animal brains.
 Such systems learn (progressively improve their ability) to do tasks by considering examples, generally without task-specific programming.
 For example, in image recognition, they might learn to identify images that contain cats by analyzing example images that have been manually labeled as "cat" or "no cat" and using the analytic results to identify cats in other images.
 They have found most use in applications difficult to express with a traditional computer algorithm using rule-based programming.